anaximeno/shazamPy/README.md

 # Integrity checker

-The objective is to make an open source terminal program (shell script) and graphical program to check the integrity of the hash of one file.
+The objective is to make an open source terminal program (in shell script) and graphical program to check the integrity of the hash of one file.

 It uses python to make the checks and converts the file to especifics types of hashes.
 The program convert the file